 Be Careful About High MERV Ratings

-While a higher MERV number may offer better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your furnace and AC system.
+While a higher MERV number may offer better filtration efficiency, it is very important to understand that too high a MERV filter may also cost you more to operate your heating and air conditioning system.
 The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
 Your aim is to get the right balance between air flow, air filtration level and energy efficiency.

-Think about it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that prevents ALL contaminants and all the air from entering your Houston home.
+Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that would just trap ALL contaminants and all the air from coming inside your Houston home.
 That's definitely the “best” air filtration, but would also be the least comfortable way to go.

 A safe bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your Church Services technician to verify your system has the capability of moving the correct amount of air through higher efficiency filters.
-You normally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family deals with allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.
+A higher MERV filter should be used based upon the advice of your Church Services technician to verify your system has the capability of moving the correct volume of air through higher efficiency filters.
+You generally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family suffers from allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.

-Filtration has changed greatly over the past few years.
-Initially, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
+Filtration has changed considerably over the past ten years.
+Initially, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
 The story is different today.
 Houston area homeowners expect their air filter to save loved ones from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!